- Joel Schumacher

 Derivative of Darren Aronofsky’s Pi, The Number 23 explores numerical obsession and insanity; though unlike Pi, Schumacher’s film approaches the subject in the most commercializing way possible.
 With dark photography, seedy industrial music, and squalid interiors resembling a Nine Inch Nails video, this movie so badly wanted to be Se7en it made me sick.
 Even the opening title sequence was plagiaristic in style.

 Schumacher’s career is a maggot-ridden apple—putrid bugs surrounded by a few, but rare, inadequately sweet spots.
-In one of the worst ideas in comic-to-film history, Schumacher took the “dark” out of The Dark Knight, making Batman Forever and Batman & Robin over-the-top explorations of Batman’s colorful side (they were one campy step above of the 1960’s Batman TV show).
+In one of the worst ideas in comic-to-film history, Schumacher took the “dark” out of The Dark Knight, making Batman Forever and Batman & Robin over-the-top explorations of Batman’s colorful side (they were one campy step above the 1960s Batman TV show).
 Oh, and then there’s the Chris Rock-Anthony Hopkins vehicle Bad Company, which if I discuss, my head will explode.
-Schumacher’s work on Falling Down, Flatliners, and Tigerland was ample enough for a moderate recommendation, but in sum Schumacher’s work never exceeds the common.
+Schumacher’s work on Falling Down, Flatliners, and Tigerland was ample enough for a moderate recommendation, but in sum, Schumacher’s work never exceeds the common.

 With The Number 23, the director’s randomness hurts the already wandering plot and brings little form to Carrey’s misdirected (pun intended) character.
-Subplots abound: Walter seeks out the writer of his book, hoping to get some answers; he finds a connection to a dog that bit him on the forearm; he writes speculative ravings on his living-room walls; he begins having nightmares about killing his wife; he suspects Agatha of having an affair with Danny Huston’s character; his wife worries whereas his teenage son thinks it’s intriguing; all the while Walter loses pieces of himself to his mania.
+Subplots abound: Walter seeks out the writer of his book, hoping to get some answers; he finds a connection to a dog that bit him on the forearm; he writes speculative ravings on his living room walls; he begins having nightmares about killing his wife; he suspects Agatha of having an affair with Danny Huston’s character; his wife worries whereas his teenage son thinks it’s intriguing; all the while Walter loses pieces of himself to his mania.
 Through these ever-changing plot developments, the number 23 remains constant.
 That is, until the end, when Schumacher unveils the “twist.”

 The Number 23‘s secret is one we’ve seen time and time again in recent movies, so really, there’s no shock at all.
 I won’t ruin the “twist” here, because it would be unfair of me to steal from you the same sense of disgust I felt when it was revealed to me.
 Needless to say, there’s no revelation, only a loathing exhalation by the audience as a long, groanful, “Ughhh.”
 Jim Carrey has proved to us with Man on the Moon and Eternal Sunshine of the Spotless Mind that he’s capable of much more as an actor than comedic roles.
 New dramatic or serious performances by Carrey are welcome, but I’m really at a loss to explain why he would associate himself with such crud.
 Wait a minute… if you look at the numbers corresponding to the letters in “crud” in the order in which they appear in the alphabet, you get 3, 18, 21, and 4.
 If you add those numbers you get 46.
 Divide 46 by 2 you get 23.
 The movie was right after all!